Trump proposes Palestinian state with capital in East Jerusalem

 Both Trump and Netanyahu face political challenges at home.
 Trump was impeached in the House of Representatives last month and is on trial in the Senate on abuse of power charges.

-On Tuesday Netanyahu was formally indicted in court on corruption charges, after he withdrew his bid for parliamentary immunity from prosecution. [nL8N29X2N9]
+On Tuesday Netanyahu was formally indicted in court on corruption charges, after he withdrew his bid for parliamentary immunity from prosecution.

 Both men deny any wrongdoing.